kubevirt/kubevirt.github.io/_posts/2018-06-07-Non-Dockerized-Build.markdown

  - **bootsrap**: this is actually part of the prerequisites, but added all golang tool dependencies here, since this is agnostic of the running platform Should be called once
    - Note that the k8s code generators use specific version
    - Note that these are not code dependencies, as they are handled by using a `vendor` directory, as well as the distclean,  deps-install and deps-update targets in the [standard makefile](ttps://github.com/kubevirt/kubevirt/blob/master/Makefile)
 - **generate**: Calling [hack/generate.sh](https://github.com/kubevirt/kubevirt/blob/master/hack/generate.sh) script similarly to the [standard makefile](https://github.com/kubevirt/kubevirt/blob/master/Makefile).
-It builds all generators (under the `tools` directory) and use them to generate: test mocks, kubevirt resources and test yamls
+It builds all generators (under the `tools` directory) and use them to generate: test mocks, KubeVirt resources and test yamls
  - **apidocs**: this is similar to apidocs target in the [standard makefile](ttps://github.com/kubevirt/kubevirt/blob/master/Makefile)
 - **build**: this is building all product binaries, and then using a script ([copy-cmd.sh](../assets/2018-06-07-Non-Dockerized-Build/copy-cmd.sh), should be placed under: `hack`) to copy the binaries from their standard location into the `_out` directory, where the cluster management scripts expect them
 - **test**: building and running unit tests